-Scales holds Premier, Advanced National and National Diplomas from the NSCAA and is scheduled to complete the Elite Formation Coaching License (EFCL) through the French Football Federation (FFF) in Fall 2014.
-The EFCL, a 21-month course conducted primarily at the FFF national training center in Clairefontaine, France, is a product of the recent technical relationship between MLS and the FFF.
+Scales holds Premier, Advanced National and National Diplomas from the NSCAA and was recently awarded the Elite Formation Coaching License (EFCL) from the French Football Federation (FFF).
+The EFCL, a 21-month course required of all Ligue 1 and Ligue 2 Academy Directors in France, was conducted at the FFF national training center in Clairefontaine, France.
+The course is a product of the recent technical relationship between Major League Soccer and the French Football Federation.

 A 1991 graduate of Hartwick, Scales was a two-year starter in the midfield and defense and helped the Hawks to the 1987 and 1989 NCAA tournaments.
 A four-year letter winner, Scales received his bachelor's degree in political science.